 How long are the expected delays?

-Depending on where you live and your loan circumstance, purchasing a new home may take up to 60 days.
-If you are planning to refinance your home, closing times are estimated to take up to 180 days.
+Depending on where you live and your loan circumstance, purchasing a new home may be as low as 35 days.
+If you are planning to refinance your home, closing times are estimated to take 90-120 days.
 Consult with your home loan advisor for more details on your expected closing time.

 APPRAISALS & INSPECTIONS